 Steal Borrow Ideas!

 I can’t take credit for this genius idea of using an old jewelry box for crafting supplies.
-One of my Thrift Diving 30-Day Room Makeover challengers posted in our closed Facebook group about sticking her screws and stuff in her jewelry box since she’s not a “give-me-jewelry” type of gal (just like me–I couldn’t care less about jewelry!!!).
+As I mentioned, one of my Thrift Diving 30-Day Room Makeover challengers posted in our closed Facebook group about sticking her screws and stuff in her jewelry box since she’s not a “give-me-jewelry” type of gal (just like me–I couldn’t care less about jewelry!!!).

 The light bulb went off since I knew I was hoarding this baby in the garage.
 I knew there was no way that my spare jewelry collection deserved a piece like this.
 But–oh yes!!!–my crafting and DIY supplies could! 🙂 Organization, here I come!